 Kernow Green Church Award

-It is also here that the freshly revised Kernow Green Church Award comes into play.
-This award is all about accessibility and encouraging 1st steps and lasting steps to engagement in Creation Care.
+The Kernow Green Church Award is all about accessibility and encouraging first steps and lasting steps to engagement in Creation Care.

-This newly revised award (Oct 2021), is designed to create a fruitful and sustainable avenue for the local church in Cornwall to engage in meaningful creation care and join with the nationally recognised A Rocha Eco Church scheme.
+This newly revised award (Oct 2021), is designed to create a fruitful and sustainable avenue for your local church to engage in meaningful creation care and join with the nationally recognised A Rocha Eco Church scheme.

 To achieve the Kernow Green Church Award, local churches are asked to complete and evidence the following four criteria: